JackCampbell5/Wave-Separate-Left-Right/README.md

 + Have it work
 + Make it not just crash when the wrong format wav is created
 + Add more comments
-+ Make a method file that takes a normal directory and converts it correctly